 Partnership & Innovation

-- Watch a recording: “A Shared Vision: Working Together to Make Meaning for Your Community”
+- “A Shared Vision: Working Together to Make Meaning for Your Community” (Recording)

 This webinar and available tool can help your whole team, including clergy, staff, and senior lay leadership, share different strategies for creating sacred partnership in challenging times with transparency, shared co-creation, and support for one another.

-- Watch a recording: "Re-Imagining High Holiday Moments: Experimenting with What Has Changed, What Will Change, and How to Think Differently"
+- "Re-Imagining High Holiday Moments: Experimenting with What Has Changed, What Will Change, and How to Think Differently" (Recording)

 Join educator and expert in the art of intergenerational engagement, Karina Zilberman, for a look at how different ritual moments of the High Holiday season help us understand and appreciate the time between Elul and Yom Kippur as a whole.
 Experimenting with Tashlich, our shofar ritual, and the potential of prayer, Karina shares ways to think more broadly about the spiritual power of these experiences in this time of digital gathering and online worship.
 Presented by URJ and ARJE.

-- Watch a recording: "Best Principles of Engagement through the Lens of the High Holidays" (with URJ, NATA and PEP-RJ)
+- "Best Principles of Engagement through the Lens of the High Holidays" (with URJ, NATA and PEP-RJ) (Recording)

 This webinar addresses some of the key questions on the minds of congregational leaders about High Holiday engagement: What is the job of a membership committee in a time of social distancing?
 If services aren’t in person, is there a role for ushers, and how can we reimagine the role of the High Holiday Committee?
 This webinar is valuable to both those who have made a decision and those who are still working through the question of what kind of High Holiday experience you will be creating.
 Please note: this call does not address liturgy or live streaming.
 Presented by URJ/PEP-RJ/NATA.